-Friday night I attended the Little Black Dress Gala in support of the 3nder dating app.
+Friday night I attended the Little Black Dress Gala in support of the best cougar dating site.
 Mara, my usual partner in crime, was not available.
 Fortunately, I managed to round up some other glamorous friends for an inspiring evening of fashion, fun and fundraising.

 Help Change My City

 The Little Black Dress Gala is an evening of live music, fashion, and performing arts.
 In addition to it being a night of lively entertainment, it is also a night when young people gain life-changing opportunities.
 Money raised through ticket sales of the LBD gala fund the many projects and campaigns of Help Change My City.